 “Everybody ends up somewhere in life.
 A few people end up somewhere on purpose.”
 Andy Stanley

-Thankfully, I purchased a good GPS unit before we moved down here.
-I downloaded the Brazilian maps and it works great.
-We have most of our regular destinations where we go programmed in.
-After being in Curitiba for a few years now, we can even get most places without the GPS.
-Every now and then, however, we will find ourselves in unfamiliar territory.
-This is especially a little disconcerting at night when you realize you are not in the best part of town and have no idea where you are.
+Thankfully, I purchased a good GPS unit before we moved down there.
+I downloaded the Brazilian maps and it worked great.
+Most of our regular destinations were programmed in.
+After being in Curitiba for a few years, we were able to get most places without the GPS.
+Every now and then, though, we would find ourselves in unfamiliar territory.
+This was especially a little disconcerting at night when you realize you are not in the best part of town and have no idea where you are.

 At moments like that, the GPS’s value is seen.
-I know that no matter where I am, all I have to do is select “Home” and the little computer will direct me from where I am to where I need to be.
+I knew that no matter where I was, all I had to do was select “Home” and the little computer would direct me from where I am to where I needed to be.
 I think that life is kind of like this.
 Sure, I have a vision for my life.
 I know where I want to be and what I want to be doing.

 The problem is that sometimes in life, we end up in the wrong part of town.
 Sometimes it is because we have made bad choices.
 Most of the time, however, I think it is just because we don’t have our internal GPS programmed.
 If I am going to stay on track for my life, I need to have a clear vision of where I want to end up.